 Software professionals are scarce in the current job market.
 Therefore, forward-looking talent resource planning and internal training programs are crucial tools for making the workforce fit for the challenges of the software era.
 New agile roles and an organizational separation of hardware and software teams help to make the most out of existing resources.

 Compliance & regulation

-Automotive players are under massive pressure to showcase rapid advancements in new technology, but the slow compliance process within the current regulatory framework often holds them back.
-Of the five areas of expertise assessed in our framework, compliance and regulation is the one area in which OEMs exhibit the highest level of internal readiness.
-Particularly in the area of technical regulation, which will be of major importance going forward.
-Both OEMs and suppliers are still managing quite well with data governance.
+Compliance is the category in which OEMs rate highest in terms of readiness, particularly in the area of technical regulation, which will be of major importance going forward (e.g. SOTIF / autonomous driving).
+Similarly, economic laws and data governance (e.g. UNECE/WP29) are generally managed well.
 The topic of environmental regulation should be of particular concern for suppliers, as they significantly underperform OEMs in readiness.